 These steps apply to many different water types, from lakes, to rivers, wetlands, land habitats, and estuaries – many of which have shores and banks in more than one state.
 NEIWPCC’s Water Quality Program assists our member states in every aspect of this often complicated process.

 Workgroups are our primary tool for fostering collaboration, we engage and convene water quality professionals and other stakeholders across the Northeast to collaborate on clean water and environmental science challenges across shared regions, ecosystems, and areas of expertise.
 Water Quality staff meet regularly with representatives from the Northeast states, EPA, and other involved organizations.
 Workgroup members exchange information and ideas on current Clean Water Act-related initiatives and technical projects.
-We have workgroups devoted to the following issues:
+View our workgroups.

 Programs that focus on a specific watershed, region, or state are an integral part of our work.
 Staff members in the Water Quality Division support the Long Island Nitrogen Action Plan, Long Island Sound Study, and Rhode Island Department of Environmental Management – Office of Water Resources.
 Our staff members in these programs work every day to support programs to evaluate, monitor, protect, and preserve the region’s water quality.

 We actively represent the interests of member states at meetings with federal and state officials and in regional and national water and wastewater associations.
 Making sure that decision makers in Washington hear the voice of the Northeast is another task that NEIWPCC takes very seriously.
 By working closely with partners in our member states, the Water Quality Division staff develops comment letters and position statements that represent the states’ viewpoints on national policy and legislation.
 Because of our strong history of representing our states’ interests, NEIWPCC staff are also a resource for those with questions about the states’ environmental policies and positions.